Career Resources / Nursing Scope of Practice

 When we talk about the nursing scope of practice, we are not referring to the stethoscope you carry around your neck.
 The nursing scope of practice is a guidepost for professional nursing activities and best practices.
 Think of it this way: nursing scope of practice is the who, what, where, when, and why of nursing.
 That is how the American Nurses Association describes it.
 Here is how they explain each of the 5Ws included in the scope.

-What is the nursing scope of practice by nursing licensure and state?
+What is the nursing scope of practice by nursing licensure?

 The nursing scope of practice varies by nursing licensure and state.
 Checking with your state Board of Nursing is a reliable way to ensure you are following all regulations.
 Here are some commonalities many states share under their nursing scopes of practice by nursing licensure.